Maymester Courses

 Listen to some professors talk about what you will learn in their Maymester courses.

-Engage with the history of the Penn Center at Wilson Library, before travelling to St. Helena Island, South Carolina to aid the Penn Center and local communities in preserving Gullah and Geechee heritage through newly discovered archival materials.
-Before it was the Penn Center, the Penn School was founded in 1862 as one of the first schools in the South for formerly enslaved West Africans.
-In 1948, Penn School transitioned into Penn Community Services, taking on the mantle of social justice and ushering in the Civil Rights Movement of the 1960s with Dr. Martin Luther King, Jr. and the Southern Christian Leadership Conferences.
-Learn how memory can be activated in the service of historically Black spaces and places.
+Explore the history of the Penn Center at Wilson Library before embarking on a journey to St. Helena Island, South Carolina, this course will assist in preserving the Gullah and Geechee heritage using newly discovered archival materials.
+The Penn School, established in 1862 as one of the first schools in the South for formerly enslaved West Africans, evolved into Penn Community Services in 1948.
+This transition marked a commitment to social justice, playing a pivotal role in the Civil Rights Movement alongside Dr. Martin Luther King, Jr. and the Southern Christian Leadership Conferences of the 1960s.
+Discover how memories can be harnessed to serve historically Black spaces and places.
+This course includes a mandatory trip to St. Helena, SC from May 21-25, with transportation, meals, housing, and excursions covered by a Mellon grant.
+Additional meetings will take place on campus in Chapel Hill.

 AMST 220 On the Question of the Animal: Contemporary Animal Studies (3)